COMP211-McMahon/lab-01/handout-p0.md

 You must include the course header in all `.c` files.
 Style is  manually graded by course staff, after the late deadline, on the following criteria:

 - You must use bitwise operations to combine hex digits.
 - Use of curly braces around _all_ control statement bodies (`if`, `while`, `for`, etc)
- - Proper indentation (use the following `vim` trick: `1G=G`)
 - All magic numbers are defined as constants
 - No global variables
 - For parts 0 and 1, only bitwise operations were used in the key conversions between hex and ASCII
 - No libraries outside of `stdlib.h` and `stdio.h` used.
+- Do not commit unnecessary files, such as system files (.DS_Store) or build artifacts (a.out).
+- Your commit messages must provide clear and meaningful descriptions of the work being added or changed.
+A good commit message helps others (and your future self) quickly understand the purpose of a change without needing to dig into the code.